 When planning a trip to Alaska with an intention to go surfing you will likely want to go in the spring or the fall.
-These are the times with the best combination of daylight and continuous and consistent waves sets.
+These are the times with the best combination of daylight as well as continuous and consistent waves sets.
 Some of the best destinations include Seward, Kodiak, and Sitka.
-There are also several surf shops and guiding companies who are able to aid you in your surfing endeavors.
+There are several surf shops and guiding companies who are able to aid you in your surfing endeavors if you need.

 Alaska Surf Guides

 Based out of Seward, Alaska Surf Guides are a go-to for remote surfing adventures.
 Jump on a day-long helicopter supported trip where you’ll get the opportunity to explore and surf a unique remote beach.
 On your return trip you’ll enjoy a flightseeing tour.
 Or you can take a retired commercial fishing boat on a multi-day expedition.

 Icy Waves Surf Shop

 Located in Yakutat, this small family-run surf shop is a must for any one curious about surfing in the natural beauty of Alaska.
 Stop by to rent wetsuits, surfboards, and SUP boards.
 Go share the waves with the local surfers who love showing visitors the best spots.
 Simultaneously, it is important to mind the line-up and be respectful as a visitor to these established surf cultures.